 You’re only doing cardio.

 It’s great for burning calories and boosting your endurance, but cardio alone will never be enough to improve your strength or flexibility.

 Get Results: Wanna rock a flatter stomach or leave that nagging hamstring problem behind for good?
-Take some time to work with weights, strengthen your core and increase your flexibility (yoga, anyone?).
+Get your boxing gloves out, do a few reps on a reflex bag, take some time to work with weights, strengthen your core and increase your flexibility (yoga, anyone?).

 You’re not working hard.

 If you’ve been working out consistently for a while now, you’re getting stronger and in better shape!
 There’s no way the exercise you’ve been doing 10 reps of with a three-pound weight is as challenging now as it was six months ago when you first did it.

 Get Results: Time to up the ante!
 Tackle a new challenge with longer, more frequent or more intense workouts.
 Add a day of cardio each week or increase your running distance.
 Try out the barre class you’ve been wondering about.

 Muscles get stronger when you work out, but they have to have time to rest and repair themselves.
 If you’re pushing to the max in every workout you might be hurting yourself more than helping.
 In addition to overuse injuries, overtraining can lead to sugar cravings, a weakened immune system and insomnia.

 Get Results: If you’ve been going at it hard without a break, take a few (three to five) days off completely to rest, hydrate and sleep.
 Then, slowly work your way back into your workout routine, being sure to schedule rest days regularly.
 Make sure to fully recover from injuries before getting back at at it.
 If you are ever going through back pain caused by a workout, consider getting this laser spine laminectomy treatment.